PranjalAgni/muskcards/README.md

-# Muskcards - App with a good impression
+# Muskcards - App with a good impression.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.